fieryhenry/BCGM-Python/README.md

 1. Select option to decrypt .pack files

-1. Select .pack files that you want, they will be in `/assets` for local files in the extracted apk, or `/data/data/jp.co.ponos.battlecatsen/files` for downloaded server files
+1. Select .pack files that you want, they will be in the `assets` folder in the apk for local files, or `/data/data/jp.co.ponos.battlecatsen/files` on your device (if rooted) for downloaded server files

 1. Also decrypt the DownloadLocal pack as you will need it for later